cs-ed/edtech-plan-coachein/README.md

 South Fork High School is a rural school in Miranda, California.
 It is home to approximately 260 students in grades 9 through 12.
 It is on a shared but divided campus with Miranda Junior High, which houses about 100 7th and 8th graders.
 This is the only High School, aside from a necessary, small high school of 6 students, in the district that covers 750 plus square miles of rugged mountain terrain.
 Many of our students live outside of town and can ride the bus for up to 1 and 1/2 hours to get to school.

+The recent federal funding from COVID allowed our school to become a 1 to 1 school with Chromebooks for each student.
+One is checked out when a student enrolls and it is that student's to use for the duration of their time at South Fork.
+However, our students have an aversion to using these Chromebooks and will ask if they can complete the assignment on their phone instead.

 ## Plan

 ### Software Specifications